 Parques Reunidos has evolved from a primarily Spanish business into a leading international operator.
-The Group intends to continue its expansion in the near future, seeking attractive growth opportunities worldwide on the basis of two pillars:
+The Group intends to continue its expansion in the near future, seeking attractive growth opportunities worldwide through a business strategy based on two pillars:

 1. Focus on Operational Excellence